ASK KNOX

 • County-level policy questions

-Hermes's Polymarket diet is heavily weighted toward the weak-coverage categories — exactly the markets where retail traders create liquidity and Hermes might find edge.
+Agent Framework's Polymarket diet is heavily weighted toward the weak-coverage categories — exactly the markets where retail traders create liquidity and Agent Framework might find edge.
 The 96.2% no-match rate is a structural consequence of asymmetric coverage, not a bug.

 Inline Diagram — Matching Pipeline